Juventus 3-0 Barcelona

 - From the section European Football

-Paulo Dybala scored twice as Juventus took charge of their Champions League quarter-final tie with Barcelona courtesy of a commanding home-leg display in Turin.
+Paulo Dybala scored twice as Juventus took charge of their Champions League quarter-final tie with Barcelona courtesy of a commanding first-leg display in Turin.

 The Argentine forward curled home both of his goals before the break, the first from an angle inside the box and the second from a central position on the edge.